fmi-lab/oop-group5/homeworks/homework2/README.md

 * Dragons have minimum of 100 attack points and minimum of 600 health points
 * Phoenixes have maximum of 500 health points
 * Cyclops have minimum of 700 health points
-You should have a class for every monster and group them in the proper hierarchy.
+* Chimeras have minimum of 500 health points and minimum of 100 attack points You should have a class for every monster and group them in the proper hierarchy.

 Now you have to take care of the monster army.
 Every monster army should consist of at least 5 monsters.